Arronk/My-Coding-Journey/LogR2.md

 Should hopefully be able to finish off the week 1 psets for 6.00x.2 tomorrow night after finishing all the exercises tonight.
 Still trying to finish off the reading for 6.00x at the moment.
 30-50 pages just to get up to date with week 1 materal included!

+## Day 93: 23.10.18

+### Progress: Nearly caught up on all reading for 6.002x

+Almost caught up on all reading for 6.002x and finished all reading for 6.00x.
+Also spent a couple of hours messing around with matplotlib and getting it working how I would like in VS Code.
+Some of these optimisation blow my mind even when stepping through them in the debugger!